thedeveloperever/optimac/README.md

 # OptiMac
-*OptiMac is an open source alternative to most big name apps which "improve speed" - Formerly MacOS-Debloater*
+*OptiMac is an open source alternative to most big name apps which "improve speed"*

-### How can I optimize my system?
+## How can I optimize my system?

-#### Open your terminal and type the following. - You need SIP OFF
+### Open your terminal and type the following. - You need SIP OFF
 ```
 curl -sL https://raw.githubusercontent.com/dotslashlevi/optimac/main/optimac.sh | bash
 ```